817-498-4105

 At Daniel R. Bacalis, P.C., we understand the unique challenges military families face, and we provide proactive representation to achieve our military clients' goals, whether they relate to divorce, child custody, child support or the division of property, including military pensions.

-From our offices in Galveston and Tarrant counties, we are prepared to help military members and their families resolve their family law issues.
+From our office in Tarrant County, we are prepared to help military members and their families resolve their family law issues.